vision_zero

 Email: Ask Public Works

-According to Vision Zero Network, Vision Zero is a multidisciplinary global strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy, equitable mobility for all.
-First implemented in Sweden in the 1990s, Vision Zero has proved successful across Europe — and now it’s gaining momentum in major American cities.
+Life-altering crashes are preventable.
+Vision Zero is a global strategy to eliminate all traffic fatalities and severe injuries while promoting safe, healthy, and equitable mobility for everyone.
+Originally launched in Sweden in the 1990s, Vision Zero has seen significant success across Europe and is now gaining momentum in cities throughout the U.S.

 Vision Zero Dashboard